 Seeing is believing: Using wearable cameras to understand self-management of heart failure

-Dr Teketo Tegegne is leading a world first study applying machine-learning techniques to existing wearable camera image data to identify patterns of self-management in people with heart failure.
+Dr Teketo Tegegne led a world first study applying machine-learning techniques to existing wearable camera image data to identify patterns of self-management in people with heart failure.

 Heart failure is a chronic condition where the heart does not pump as it should.
 Beyond medical management, supporting people to self-manage this chronic condition is critical for controlling disease progression, preventing complications, and reducing the burden on the health system.

-For his Dean’s Postdoctoral Research Fellowship, Dr Teketo Tegegne will analyse image data collected from people with heart failure who wore wearable cameras for 30 days.
+For his Dean’s Postdoctoral Research Fellowship, Dr Teketo Tegegne analysed image data collected from people with heart failure who wore wearable cameras for 30 days.
 The cameras captured images every 30 seconds, resulting in about 2,000,000 images.

 Unlike self-report methods, wearable cameras are more likely to accurately capture a patient’s self-management behaviours, thereby improving the validity of the findings.
 Dr Tegegne’s findings will ultimately inform a future nurse-led intervention for self-management of heart failure.